davidjenni/udm-pro-network/configuration/5-Firewall-rules.md

 lead to a lock out, where your PC/laptop can no longer reach the UDM-Pro!

 By default, the UDM-Pro has full inter-VLAN communications enabled.
-Firewall rules are evaluated in order, i.e. once the first allow or block rule is matched, the remaining rules are skipped.
-Best practice is to list allow rules with concise match criteria, followed by block rules that block whatever wasn't matched before.
+Firewall rules are evaluated in order, i.e. once an earlier allow or block rule is matched, the remaining rules are skipped.
+Best practice is to list allow rules with concise match criteria first, followed by block rules that block whatever wasn't matched before.

 Most rules are for *LANin* (i.e. traffic from the LAN segment into the router/gateway),